 Born in 1827 in Hartford, Connecticut, to a prosperous family, they soon moved to New Haven, where Terry grew up.
 Having a good education, he became a lawyer and was appointed the Superior Court of New Haven County clerk in the 1850’s.

 At the outbreak of the Civil War, Terry raised a regiment of Connecticut volunteers and led them into battle at First Bull Run and other engagements in Virginia, the Carolinas, and Georgia.
 His success on the battlefield earned him a promotion to brigadier general.

 In 1866, Terry became military commander of the Department of Dakota and would play an essential role in the army’s long and often ruthless campaign against the Indians to gain control of the northern plains.
 In 1867, he served as a member of the peace commission that finally ended Red Cloud’s attacks by negotiating the Fort Laramie Treaty of 1868.
 Terry’s legal training and judicial experience would lead to his selection for similar commissions.

-Terry then left the Dakotas for a post in Georgia, where he was a commander in the reconstruction activities and strong opponent of the emerging Ku Klux Klan.
+Terry then left the Dakotas for a post in Georgia, where he was a commander in the reconstruction activities and a strong opponent of the emerging Ku Klux Klan.
 By 1872, however, he returned to command of the forces in Dakota Territory, providing military protection for the Hayden survey of the Yellowstone region and a survey of the Canadian border.

 Terry never fought again.
-In 1886, he was promoted to major general and was given command of the Division of the Missouri, headquartered in Chicago.
-Terry became seriously ill in 1888, retired from the army, and died two years later in 1888 in New Haven, Connecticut, where he is buried in Grove Street Cemetery.
+In 1886, he was promoted to major general and was given command of the Division of the Missouri, headquartered in Chicago, Illinois.
+Terry became seriously ill in 1888, retired from the army, and died two years later in 1888 in New Haven, Connecticut, where he was buried in Grove Street Cemetery.